tech-dipu01/Expense-Splitter/README.md

 # Expense-Splitter
-Splitting bills after a meal or trip with friends can be difficult.
-This is an expense-splitting web app that lets users enter expenses and automatically calculates who owes how much.
+Managing shared expenses after a trip, meal, or event with friends and family can be challenging.
+This web app simplifies the process by allowing users to enter expenses, specify contributors, and automatically calculate individual shares.
+It ensures transparency, minimizes confusion, and helps users settle debts effortlessly.